tarah-s/stencil-feather/readme.md

 #### Angular
-Import the stencil-feather into the 'main.ts' stencil-feather component `f-icon` should then be available in any of the Angular components
+Import the stencil-feather into the 'main.ts' stencil-feather component `feather-icon` should then be available in any of the Angular components
 ``` js
 import { defineCustomElements } from 'stencil-feather/loader';